 Excessive thirst, excessive volume of urine, and/or weight loss

-Incontinence during the day in children continuing beyond age 6
+Incontinence during the day in children 6 years of age or older

 Any signs of nerve damage, especially in the legs

 Signs of an abnormality of the spine

 Newly developed incontinence in children who have been dry for over 1 year